Coral Gables, Florida: History

 Coral Gables has traditionally placed high priority on historic preservation.
-The city passed its first preservation ordinance in 1973 as many of its founding structures from the 1920s began to reach their 50th anniversaries.
-Further ordinances were enacted in the 1980s establishing the Historic Preservation Board and in the 1990s establishing the Historic Preservation Department, now called the Historical Resources & Cultural Arts Department.
+The city passed its first preservation ordinance in 1973, as many of its founding structures from the 1920s began to reach their 50th anniversaries.
+Further ordinances were enacted in the 1980s establishing the Historic Preservation Board and in the 1990s establishing the Historic Preservation Department, now called the Historical Resources and Cultural Arts Department.

-As part of the city's historic preservation program the Historical Resources Department is tasked with researching and identifying significant properties and local landmarks for listing in the Coral Gables Registry of Historic Places as well as on national historic registers.
+As part of the city's historic preservation program, the Historical Resources Department is tasked with researching and identifying significant properties and local landmarks for listing in the Coral Gables Registry of Historic Places, as well as on national historic registers.
 The department also reviews modifications to locally designated landmarks and initiates grant proposals.
-The Historic Preservation Board is a quasi-judicial body that votes on local landmark designations and other issues pertaining to the historic character of the city.
+The Historic Preservation Board is a quasijudicial body that votes on local landmark designations and other issues pertaining to the historic character of the city.

 Geography

-According to the U.S. Census Bureau, the city has a total area of 37.2 sqmi of which 13.1 sqmi is land and 24.0 sqmi (64.64%) is water.
+According to the U.S. Census Bureau, the city has a total area of 37.2 sqmi, of which 24.0 sqmi (64.64%) are covered by water.

 Climate

-Coral Gables has a tropical climate, similar to the climate found in much of the Caribbean.
+Coral Gables has a tropical climate, similar to that found in much of the Caribbean.
 It is part of the only region in the 48 contiguous states that falls under that category.
-More specifically, it generally has a tropical monsoon climate (Köppen climate classification, Am).
+More specifically, it generally has a tropical monsoon climate (Köppen climate classification Am).